roberjo/ticket-automation/docs/Project_Overview.md

 The project includes:

-Development of a React 18-based web frontend with Material UI and Balance UI.
+Development of a React 18-based web frontend with Vite, Tailwind CSS, and Shadcn/ui.

 Implementation of state management using MobX.